qusers/qgui/README.md

-As **Qgui** is written in python and uses its standard tkinter graphic libraries no more dependencies need to be fullfiled apart from installing the free for academics version of *Maestro* to be able to generate force-field topologies and parameters for ligand modeling.
+As **Qgui** is written in python and uses its standard tkinter graphic libraries no more dependencies need to be fullfiled apart from installing the free for academics version of *Maestro* to be able to generate force-field libraries and parameters for ligand modeling.
 A working installation of pymol also comes handy for molecular visualization but it's not required.